 Table G - 2 through Table G - 6 show the financial assumptions used in the economic analysis of conservation opportunities in each of the five major economic sectors.
 Each sector table also provides the utility financial assumptions, where the portion of the initial capital cost is shared between the customer, the wholesale electric provider, the retail electric provider, and the natural gas utility.
 For the Seventh Power Plan, the Council assumes the natural gas utility will not bear any portion of the cost, but is included for completeness.
 The analysis assumes that end use customers directly pay 35 percent of measure capital cost and all of measure operational and maintenance costs.
 The cost of capital varies for among residential, commercial, and industrial customers.
 Financial life is the term over which a sponsor's share of capital cost is financed.
-A financial life of one year indicates that portion is expensed, rather than financed.
-For the Seventh Power Plan, the Council assumed the portion of capital cost paid by Bonneville, the wholesale utility, is financed at 4.39 percent over 12 years and retail utilities do not finance conservation investments, but expense them each year.
+A financial life of one year indicates that portion of capital cost paid by Bonneville, the wholesale utility, as well as retail utilities do not finance conservation investments, but expense them each year.

 Sponsor Parameters Customer Wholesale Retail Natural

 Electric Electric Gas

 Real After-Tax Cost of Capital 4.3% 4.39% 5.33% 5.45%

-Financial Life (years) 12 12 1 1
+Financial Life (years) 12 1 1 1

 Sponsor Share of Initial Capital Cost 35% 20% 46% 0%

 Sponsor Share of Annual O&M 100% 0% 0% 0%

 Sponsor Share of Periodic Replacement 100% 0% 0% 0%

 Cost

 Sponsor Share of Administrative Cost 0% 30% 70% 0%

 Last Year of Non-Customer O&M & 20

 Period Replacement

 Sponsor Parameters Customer Wholesale Retail Natural

 Electric Electric Gas

 Real After-Tax Cost of Capital 6.8% 4.39% 5.33% 5.45%

-Financial Life (years) 12 12 1 1
+Financial Life (years) 12 1 1 1

 Sponsor Share of Initial Capital Cost 35% 20% 46% 0%

 Sponsor Share of Annual O&M 100% 0% 0% 0%

 Sponsor Share of Periodic Replacement 100% 0% 0% 0%

 Cost

 Sponsor Share of Admin Cost 0% 30% 70% 0%

 Last Year of Non-Customer O&M & 20

 Period Replacement